 San Ferdinando Ciliegiolo Toscana 2019 – Ciliegiolo, meaning “Cherry-like” is usually a blending grape.
 This organic, light bodied wine shows how quaffable this varietal can be on its own, with bright red fruit, fresh acidity and soft tannins.

-De Forville Barbera d’Alba 2018 – A serious, rustic and well-balanced, Barbera with well-integrated earth and vibrant, robust, berry fruit from a favorite Piemontese producer.
+De Forville Barbera d’Asti 2018 – A serious, rustic and well-balanced, Barbera with well-integrated earth and vibrant, robust, berry fruit from a favorite Piemontese producer.

 Joao Pato ‘Baaaga Duck’ Vinho Tinto 2018 – Biodynamic, made from the Portuguese Baga grape.
 Medium bodied and fresh with dark berry fruit and limestone minerality.